How to display and view imported CFD data

 Image #6: Import CFD Analysis Result block

-Once the Case and Data file paths, as well as the Unit inputs, are satisfied, you can view the imported data, see Image #7 below.
+Once the Case and Data file paths and the Unit inputs are satisfied, you can view the imported data, see Image #7 below.
 The example images below are from a Conjugate Heat Transfer analysis of a cross-flow HEX with a simple TPMS Core.

-Subsequent blocks are required to discretize the predefined variables that get imported from the CFD results file (i.e. Pressure, Temperature, Density).
-The subsequent blocks and their outputs are seen in Images #8-11 below.
+Subsequent blocks are required to discretize the predefined variables that get imported from the CFD results file (i.e., Pressure, Temperature, Density).
+Images #8-11 below show the subsequent blocks and their outputs.

 Image #8: Density, Pressure, and Temperature Point Map from analysis results.